BlairSonnen/Glassdoor_AIBot/README.md

    ![image](https://github.com/user-attachments/assets/6e697955-1dca-4cc8-a8ff-0ff4cc02fbe4)

     - Accessing the model is as simple as agreeing to share your contact information.
 Click the “Agree and Access Repository” button

-    - Go to your account settings and "Gated Repositories" on the left side will show you the installed module with the Accepted request status.

 ### Step 6: Create Hugging Face token
 1. Access Token: